 Payment of Fees

 It is your responsibility to turn in fees by deadlines.
-All payments can be made by mail to: Ballet Petit, 2501 Industrial Parkway West, Hayward, CA 94545, or may be dropped in the locked box in Studio A. Fall Session registration opens on August 15.
+All payments can be made by mail to: Ballet Petit, 2501 Industrial Parkway West, Hayward, CA 94545, or may be dropped in the locked box in Studio A. Fall Session registration opens in August.
 Payments are due by 9/15 and 10/15.
-Winter/Spring Session registration opens December 5.
+Winter/Spring Session registration opens late November.
 Payments are due 1/15, 2/15, and 4/15.
 All fees are non-refundable and non-transferable once paid.
 Missed classes may be made up, but only within the same session as the absence.
 All dancers pay an annual registration fee with Fall Session registration.
-New dancers pay upon entrance to the school for the remainder of that school year.
+New dancers pay registration fees upon entrance to the school for the remainder of that school year.
 Payments may be made by cash, checks, or credit cards.
 Credit card payments are only accepted on certain days.
 Please check with the office.

 Ballet Petit is a classical ballet school.
 We welcome all visitors who are able to maintain the ambiance of the school.
 A classical ballet school is a focused environment where dancers work, rest, wait, study, eat, and even socialize.
 The atmosphere in the building is critical for dancers to maintain focus in the studio and in the various spaces in the building.